 Freelancers inevitably spend long periods of time working remotely; it is part and parcel of the job, and remote work has its own challenges.
 Set clear, consistent working hours from the get-go to save yourself from stressful, late-night sessions.

 Any experienced project manager will tell you that delays are probable, problems likely, and mistakes inevitable.
-Running yourself ragged by will not only make these roadblocks more likely, but diminish your ability to handle a situation deftly when the time comes.
+Running yourself ragged by working long hours will not only make these roadblocks more likely, but diminish your ability to handle a situation deftly when the time comes.
+Be sure to keep track of the hours you are working, and compare them to the average billable hours for consultants in your field — and when the project becomes too large, communicate this to your contact.

 5. Keep Communications Clear